 Seller: WeBuyBooks, Rossendale, LANCS, United Kingdom

-Condition: Very Good.
+Condition: Good.
 Most items will be dispatched the same or the next working day.
-A copy that has been read, but is in excellent condition.
-Pages are intact and not marred by notes or highlighting.
-The spine remains undamaged.
-Seller Inventory # wbs9627358004
+A copy that has been read but remains in clean condition.
+All of the pages are intact and the cover is intact and the spine may show signs of wear.
+The book may have minor markings which are not specifically mentioned.
+Seller Inventory # wbs1423296066

 Quantity: 1 available